Header image © Carlos Pacheco

-Besides having a wonderful adventure when traipsing around the world, basically we all want the same thing when we travel – A safe and hassle free holiday.
+Besides having a wonderful adventure when traipsing around the world, basically, we all want the same thing when we travel – A safe and hassle-free holiday.

 Many people take Travel safety too lightly, others go over the top.
 In our opinion, there is no need to go overboard with expensive anti-theft equipment or miss out on having some great experiences by sitting in your hotel room, scared to go outside.
-Let's face it, you can have your wallet or bag stolen when walking down a street in your hometown, so of course it can also happen abroad.
+Let's face it, you can have your wallet or bag stolen when walking down a street in your hometown, so of course, it can also happen abroad.

 When you’re travelling, the odds are higher for risk of pick pocketing and theft and it is usually a greater inconvenience if you are robbed.
 Travellers generally carry more cash, as well as expensive cameras, ipads and cell phones.
-Add the the mix that they are usually distracted, paying more attention to the amazing new sights than who might be around them, and you have the recipe for the perfect pick pocket target.
+Add the mix that they are usually distracted, paying more attention to the amazing new sights than who might be around them, and you have the recipe for the perfect pickpocket target.

 Use your common sense when travelling.
 Obviously, in Third World countries, or in areas experiencing military conflict you will need to exercise greater caution.
 There are also areas of nearly every city that it is advisable to steer clear of.
 A little bit of reseach befor you leave can save you a lot of hassles in the future.
-If you find yourself in a area that makes you feel unsafe or uncomfortable, listen to your instincts and get out of there.
+If you find yourself in an area that makes you feel unsafe or uncomfortable, listen to your instincts and get out of there.
 Berlin is generally a safe city and there are usually lots of people around on the streets even late at night, but by staying aware of who is around you, you could avoid a potential situation.

-Bad luck can still happen despite all the precautions, so we have included a couple of tips which will help you minimise the damage if you are the victim of theft - Also, if you notice your wallet or bag is missing make sure you contact your bank immediatley to cancel your cards.
+Bad luck can still happen despite all the precautions, so we have included a couple of tips which will help you minimise the damage if you are the victim of theft - Also if you notice your wallet or bag is missing make sure you contact your bank immediatley to cancel your cards.
 This will save further pain down the road.

 My Guide Berlin have come up with a Travel Safety list of simple things to do to avoid pickpockets.
 Follow these simple Travel Safety Tips and you will most likely have a safe and happy holiday without the aggravation and hassle of being pickpocketed.
 Berlin

-is a wonderful city and deserves to be enjoyed to the fullest, so our helpful tips on travel safety in Berlin, and our video on how to avoid pickpockets, can help you relax and enjoy your visit to Germany’s capital city.
+is a wonderful city and deserves to be enjoyed to the fullest, so our helpful tips on travel safety in Berlin, and our video on how to avoid pickpockets can help you relax and enjoy your visit to Germany’s capital city.

 Have a great holiday!